 Following these steps, each service will resolve caravanning problems with u-bolts.
 If you are unsure about checking the u-bolts, call your service technician to book a service before your next trip.
 It may just save your life.

 Finally, did you notice the spring wrap from the main image below?
 It has opened a little.
-The spring warping causes this during reversing.
+The spring warping causes this during the reversing process.

 Tight u-bolts are critical in preventing spring warp and will prevent these spring wraps from opening.

-In conclusion, we recommend to always request u-bolt tightening checks to your service mechanic during your caravan services, so that you do not experience these critical caravanning problems.
+In conclusion, we recommend always requesting u-bolt tightening checks from your service mechanic during your caravan services, so that you do not experience these critical caravanning problems.

 Find Heavy Duty U-Bolts Below